parallelvirtualcluster/docs/docs/architecture/hardware-requirements.md

 PVC places no limitations of the hardware vendor for nodes; any vendor that produces a system compatible with the rest of these requirements will be suitable.

 Some common recommended vendors, with whom the author has had good experiences, include Dell (PowerEdge line, various tiers and generations) and Cisco (UCS C-series line, M4 and M5 era specifically).
-The author does not recommend Hewlett-Packard Proliant servers due to severe limitations and issues with their storage controller cards, even though they are otherwise sufficient.
+The author does not recommend Hewlett-Packard ProLiant servers due to severe limitations and issues with their storage controller cards, even though they are otherwise sufficient.

 ### IPMI/Lights-out Management